This page provides a billing and reimbursement checklist to be used as a reference by other federal agencies tasked under FEMA mission assignments.

 - If property is donated to an OFA or other third party, verification of such an agreement must be provided in writing and submitted to FEMA with invoice.

-IV.
-Property/Equipment Leases: description of item, vendor name, unit cost
+Description of item, vendor name, unit cost

 V. Motor Vehicle Charges